-The project plan will form the requirements of the accountable grant if successful and the subsequent monitoring and grant disbursement for the project.
+The project plan will form the requirements of the grant agreement if successful and the subsequent monitoring and grant disbursement for the project.
 Figure 3 illustrates how the stages of the project plan will lead to the desired impact.
-It is important that the inputs, outputs and outcomes be considered carefully to ensure they are attainable and measurable whilst also delivering impact and value for money.
+It is important that the inputs, outputs and intermediate outcomes be considered carefully to ensure they are attainable and measurable whilst also delivering impact and value for money.
 UK PACT places strong emphasis on evidence-based results, clearly defined and tracked through the project for monitoring and evaluation purposes.
-Additional guidance on preparing a project workplan that is aligned with the UK PACT theory of change and monitoring structure will be shared with shortlisted applicants.